 Though email marketing seems antiquated in the age of videos and interactive content, it can be used to engage with customers, promote free trials, send discounts, and link to quality content.

 In fact, your email list also a potentially untapped goldmine of paying customers.

 Purchases made through email offers are often 138 percent higher in value than purchases made organically.
 For potential customers who have ended up on your email list, they are more likely to come back to your store and make a purchase that is significantly more valuable than if they stumbled across your shop through social media or search engines.

 This makes it an incredibly powerful marketing tool for both customer acquisition as well as customer retention.

 Emails are also a non-intrusive way to communicate and engage with your customers.
-You get to send messages to their inbox, unlike social media or search engines, which rely on algorithms and user behaviour.
+You get to send messages to their inbox, unlike social media or search engines, which rely on algorithms and user behavior.

 Over 90 percent of customers trust word-of-mouth recommendations.
-Not only that, but ReferralCandy also found that consumers are up to 50x more likely to buy a company’s products if it’s recommended by close friends, family or influencers.
+Not only that, but ReferralCandy also found that consumers are up to 50x more likely to buy a company’s products if it’s recommended by close friends, family, or influencers.

 Referral programs help drive many new customers to the site and to a product page, getting them one step closer to becoming a paying customer.

-A simple referral program that rewards both the referrer as well as the purchaser can bring in a lot of extra traffic and buyers that may not have considered your ecommerce business beforehand.
+A simple referral program that rewards both the referrer as well as the purchaser can bring in a lot of extra traffic and buyers that may not have considered your eCommerce business beforehand.